“My education and research career has been committed to challenging and changing the educational inequity our system designs and perpetuates.”

 -Dr. Ann Milne

-I grew up in a tiny, coastal, Māori community in New Zealand where my family was one of the very few Pākehā (White) families in the district, and at the one-teacher rural school.
+I grew up in a tiny, coastal Māori community in New Zealand where my family was one of the very few Pākehā (White) families in the district and at the one-teacher rural school.

-With hindsight, I realised that my family had status in that community that we didn’t understand.
-At Māori community celebrations and events we were treated as honoured guests, but I never questioned this or thought about why.
+With hindsight, I realised that my family had a status in that community that we didn’t understand.
+At Māori community celebrations and events, we were treated as honoured guests, but I never questioned this or thought about why.
 I absorbed the richness of a Māori community from a position of unearned privilege.

 I am honoured to have been inextricably linked to the counter story of Kia Aroha College for the last 33 years, on a professional level as a teacher and principal, a writer, speaker, and researcher, as well as on a personal level as a mother, grandmother, and great-grandmother of Māori children, whose own experiences in our education system opened my eyes, and forever changed my own teaching practice and the lens I looked through.